 It is not unusual for people taking steroids during chemotherapy to experience water retention.
 Fluid retention during treatment can also lead to weight gain.
 Although this is usually only temporary, it’s a good idea to follow a few simple precautions if you discover you are retaining fluid.
 You will want to make sure you:

-You also want to make sure you don’t fall prey to foods and supplements being sold under the guise of “Preventing Cancer”.
-It seems every other day there is some new “miracle food” that is so full of antioxidants and bioflavonoids it’s being touted as a way to avoid cancer.
+Make sure you don’t fall prey to foods and supplements being sold under the guise of “Preventing Cancer”.
+It seems every other day there is some new “miracle food,” full of antioxidants and bioflavonoids.
 If only it were that simple.
-Hopefully, the day will come when someone can definitively say what helps to prevent cancer, where it can be found, and how much we need in order to have it work.
-At the moment that information simply does not exist.
+Hopefully, the day will come when we can definitively say what helps to prevent cancer, where it can be found, and how much we need in order to have it work.
+At the moment, that information simply does not exist.

 While you are monitoring your carbs (and we’re talking unhealthy carbs here like white bread, white rice, white pasta, refined sugar and the like) you should be finding ways to add protein to your daily routine.
 A recent study discovered that when you follow a protein-rich eating plan and combine it with exercise, the two work together to help you lose weight.
 Not only that, but people following this sort of pattern lost fat, not muscle, when they began to shed the pounds.